fbrowther/Predicting-Myopia-in-Children-Employing-Unsupervised-Machine-Learning/README.md

 ## Model Performance -

 (1) Dimensionality Reduction

 ![DR](https://github.com/fbrowther/Unsupervised-Machine-Learning---Predicting-Myopia/blob/main/Images/tSNE.png)

 The dimentionality of the dataset was reduced using PCA and t-SNE methods.
 In order to instantiate the PCA model, n_components=0.99 was specified which retained the 99% of the features for the model.
-However it reduced the features from 14 to 12.
+However it did reduce the features from 14 to 12.
 This dimentionality was further reduced using T-SNE on the PCA_features.
-However, this did not result any distinguishable clusters that can be further refined.
+However, this did not result in any distinguishable clusters that can be further refined to predict if Myopia was present or not.

 (2) Kmeans and Elbow Curve
 ![EC](https://github.com/fbrowther/Unsupervised-Machine-Learning---Predicting-Myopia/blob/main/Images/Elbow.png)

+Kmeans Clustering was carried out on a number of possible clusters (ranging from 1-10) to determine which n_clusters would allow for the inertia to flatten.
+The elbow curve showed that n_clusters = 3 would be a good number to retrain the data.
+However this also failed to identify (distinguishable) clusters within the dataset.

-(3) Hyperparameter tuning using Initialization (KMeans++ and Random)
+(3) Hyperparameter tuning using Initialization (KMeans++ and Random) Hyperparameter tuning was attempted using initialization and this analysis retured inertia values that can identify "zero" clusters.

 (4) Hierarchial Clustering
 ![HC](https://github.com/fbrowther/Unsupervised-Machine-Learning---Predicting-Myopia/blob/main/Images/HClustering.png)
+Finally, the dataset was fed through the Hierarchial clustering model to confirm that this dataset infact was clearly indistinguishable to predict presence or absense of myopia in children.

 ## Discussion and Conclusions -

+      (1) Inspite of performing dimensionality reduction employing PCA and tSNE a specific pattern or clusters within the dataset was not obtained.

+      (2) Furthermore, with the help of the elbow curve the dataset was further analysed employing n_clusters=3; this again didnot yield a successful dispersion of the dataset forming any specific clusters.

+      (3) For the unsupervised K-Means algorithm, inertia value can be used to find better hyperparameters.
+One such method is the initialization.
+          Using Scikit Learn's "k-means++" and "random" methods, the model was re-trained and the value of its inertia was compared.
+          The lower most value of inertia obtained can then be used for hyperparameter tuning.
+However, in the above dataset, even this approach failed to obtain distinguishable clusters.

+      (4) This indistinguishability of the dataset was further confrimed by Hierarchial Clustering Model.

+      (5) Therefore, it can be concluded that unsupervised Machine Learning algorithm has failed to identify any clusters that can be used to predict Myopia in Children aged between 5-9 years old.

+## Limitations -

+      In the PCA analysis, 99% of the features were retained not allowing the PCA to identify the most contributing features for this dataset.
+      Therefore, the analyses can be repeated allowing the flexibility of the model to reduce the features to the required number.

 ## Dataset:
 Reduced dataset from Orinda Longitudinal Study of Myopia conducted by the US National Eye Institute